Twicecoaster: Lane 1

 Twicecoaster: Lane 1 is the third extended play (EP) by South Korean girl group Twice.
-The EP was released digitally and physically on October 24, 2016, by JYP Entertainment and distributed by KT Music.
+The EP was released on October 24, 2016, by JYP Entertainment.

-Consisting of seven tracks which features various genres including electropop, dance-pop, deep house, R&B, and rock, the EP is supported by the lead single "TT" produced by Black Eyed Pilseung.
+Consisting of seven tracks which features various genres including electropop, dance-pop, deep house, R&B, and rock, the EP is supported by the lead single "TT", produced by Black Eyed Pilseung.
 It was a commercial success for the group, topping the Gaon Album Chart and surpassing the five-month sales of their previous EP release Page Two in just a week.
 It then became the highest-selling Korean girl group album on Gaon for the year 2016, selling over 350,000 copies.
 A Christmas edition of the album was also released on December 19, 2016.

 The reissue of the EP, titled Twicecoaster: Lane 2, was released on February 20, 2017.